 \subsubsection{Evaluating Context-Answer Coherence}

 The relationship between retrieved context and generated answers is crucial for ensuring response quality in RAG systems.
-The generation component must produce responses that are both coherent and faithful to the retrieved context, thereby minimizing hallucinations or unsupported claims.
-To assess this capability, various benchmarks and metrics have been developed.
-For instance, CRUD~\cite{lyu2024crudragcomprehensivechinesebenchmark} employs Recall and Precision metrics to evaluate the accuracy of generated answers, focusing on the correctness and completeness of the responses.
-ARES and RAGAS introduce the Answer Faithfulness metric, which measures the extent to which generated answers remain loyal to the retrieved passages, ensuring that the content is free from hallucinations.
-RECALL~\cite{liu2023recallbenchmarkllmsrobustness} proposes two key metrics: Accuracy, assessing the factual correctness of the generated answer, and Misleading Rate (M-Rate), evaluating the frequency of misleading information produced.
-Additionally, TruLens introduces the concept of Groundedness, which involves breaking down the LLM's generated answer into individual claims and verifying each against the retrieved context, ensuring that the output is supported by concrete evidence.
-While these benchmarks share a common goal of evaluating the fidelity and coherence of generated answers, they differ in their specific approaches.
-CRUD focuses on the accuracy metrics of Recall and Precision; ARES and RAGAS emphasize faithfulness to the retrieved context; RECALL assesses both accuracy and the propensity to produce misleading information; and TruLens delves into the granular verification of individual claims.
+The generator must produce responses that are coherent and faithful to the retrieved context, minimizing hallucinations and unsupported claims.
+To evaluate this capability, several benchmarks and metrics have been developed.
+For instance, CRUD~\cite{lyu2024crudragcomprehensivechinesebenchmark} employs Recall and Precision to assess the accuracy of generated answers, emphasizing correctness and completeness.
+ARES and RAGAS introduce the Answer Faithfulness metric, measuring how closely generated answers adhere to retrieved passages, ensuring content is free from hallucinations.
+RECALL~\cite{liu2023recallbenchmarkllmsrobustness} proposes two key metrics: Accuracy, assessing factual correctness, and Misleading Rate (M-Rate), evaluating the frequency of misleading information.
+TruLens introduces Groundedness, which decomposes the LLM’s output into individual claims and verifies each against retrieved context to ensure evidential support.
+While these benchmarks share the goal of evaluating the fidelity and coherence of generated answers, they differ in focus: CRUD measures Recall and Precision; ARES and RAGAS emphasize faithfulness; RECALL evaluates accuracy and misleading tendencies; and TruLens delves into the granular verification of individual claims.

 In addition to these core metrics, recent work has focused on enhancing the reliability of RAG systems through high-quality citation and accurate attribution\cite{zhou2024trustworthinessretrievalaugmentedgenerationsystems}.
 For instance, LongBench-Cite\cite{zhang2024longciteenablingllmsgenerate} is designed to evaluate models in Long-Context Question Answering with Citations (LQAC), where the relevance and accuracy of citations are essential for maintaining transparency.
 The RECLAIM framework\cite{xia2024groundsentenceimprovingretrievalaugmented} further develops this idea with the Correct Attribution Score (CAS), assessing whether generated answers are fully supported by citations, and the Citation Redundancy Score (CRS), which minimizes unnecessary citations to enhance response clarity.
 Metrics such as Verifiability and Consistency Ratio (CR) in RECLAIM ensure that the retrieved data genuinely supports the generated content.